marlowe-lang/.github/Marlowe -Status-Report-Oct-2024.md

 * Improving the **scalability** of the language: an example of this would be to change the behaviour of a contract on close to optimise performance with larger numbers of contract participants.
 * Addressing the **security** of the language, which could be improved by checking types of values, so that e.g. addition only takes place between the same “kind” of number.

-This is the subject of this [Catalyst proposal](https://cardano.ideascale.com/c/idea/131139).
+This was the subject of this [CF 13 proposal](https://cardano.ideascale.com/c/idea/131139).

 # How is Marlowe administered and managed?